Domain investing without money is where I would begin…

 So, where did I go wrong?

 One of the first mistakes I made entering the domain investing industry was assuming I could purchase and flip in short order any ole’ hand-registration domains or lowly valued expired auction domains.

 Looking back, I should have purchase 5-10 highly valued domains instead of the 300 to 400 perishable domains purchased using GoDaddy $0.99 coupons.

 Nevertheless, purchasing perishable domains, whether hand registered or expiring auction domains, was an expensive lesson to learn.

 When reviewing domain purchase logs from my early domain

 splurging investing days, there are a number of times that I would be the only bidder for a given domain.

-A shame to admit, but my initial domain strategy was all based in the excitement of the find, and not a well thought out process.
+A shame to admit, but my initial domain strategy was all based on the excitement of the find, and not a well thought out process.

 What do I mean by well thought out process?
-Being shallow early on, I would consider only the age of domain (if that!), and my simpleton life experience and expectations I placed on the domain.
+Being shallow early on, I would consider only the age of the domain (if that!), and my simpleton life experience and expectations I placed on the domain.

 Being a simpleton, it was all gut instinct.
 As a prudent investor should, I failed to perform any of the following actions:

-- HAVE A SOUND PLAN TO BEGIN WITH END CUSTOMER IN MIND
+- HAVE A SOUND PLAN, BEGIN WITH END CUSTOMER IN MIND

 - Find buyers BEFORE bidding and buying